-An interdisciplinary research and policy advisory organization that supports a global public welfare policy geared towards the concept of sustainable development through interdisciplinary research, impact-oriented policy advice and internationally oriented training.
-Seeks to adopt an understanding of international policy-making and cooperation that is broader than the predominant binary understandings of the past (North-South, rich-poor) and develops concepts for the future strategic orientation of this cooperation and these policy-making activities.
+An interdisciplinary research and policy advisory organization that supports a global public welfare policy geared towards the concept of sustainable development through multidisciplinary research, impact-oriented policy advice, and internationally oriented training.
+Seeks to adopt an understanding of international policy-making and cooperation broader than the predominant binary understandings of the past (North-South, rich-poor) and develops concepts for the future strategic orientation of this cooperation and these policy-making activities.

 - Inter- and transnational cooperation – Based on the premise that the best way for nation states to uphold their interests is to create formal international institutions.
 This gives rise to three closely interlinked dimensions

 - Transformation of Economic and Social Systems – Examines the impacts of global economic dynamics on developing countries and emerging economies and observes the interplay between globalization on the one hand and national economic and social policy strategies and initiatives on the other.

 - Environmental Governance and Transformation to Sustainability – Examines different strategies for the protection of the global climate, the environment and natural resources and scrutinizes the extent to which they meet the transformative requirements of the Paris Climate Agreement and the 2030 Agenda.
 Two clusters that focus on global environmental governance and (sub-) national transformation strategies, and governance of natural resources for the common good.

 - Transformation of political (dis-)order – Investigates the normative and institutional preconditions that explain politics and policy-making oriented towards the common good.
 Looks into topics like green economy.

 - Cross-Cutting Research – Focuses on topics that sit at the interface between the other research topics and that are particularly important for successful transformation processes and that must be addressed using technical and methodical innovations.